IBPS PO Syllabus 2026 – Download PDF

 Selection Process

-The IBPS PO selection process consists of three distinct stages:
+The IBPS PO selection process consists of three stages:

-• Preliminary Examination (Online): An objective test with 100 questions spread across three sections with sectional timing.
-This stage acts as a qualifying round to shortlist candidates for the Mains exam.
+• Preliminary Examination (Online): An objective test with 100 questions across three sections with sectional timing.
+This is a qualifying round.

-• Main Examination (Online): Comprises an objective section (145 questions across four tests) plus a separate descriptive English paper (2 questions).
-Candidates must qualify in both the objective and descriptive components to be called for the interview.
+• Main Examination (Online): Comprises an objective section (145 questions across four tests) and a descriptive English paper (2 questions).
+Candidates must qualify in both components.

-• Interview (Personal): Candidates who clear the Mains cut-off are invited by participating banks for a personal interview.
-The final merit ranking is determined using 80% weightage from the Mains and 20% weightage from the interview.
+• Interview (Personal): Candidates clearing the Mains cut-off are invited for a personal interview.
+The final merit ranking is determined using an 80% weightage from the Mains and a 20% weightage from the interview.

 IBPS PO Prelims Exam Pattern 2026

 Each question carries 1 mark.
-Negative marking of 0.25 marks is applicable for each incorrect response.
-The Prelims exam is a qualifying stage; candidates must meet both sectional and overall cut-off scores to advance to the Main examination.
+Negative marking of 0.25 marks applies to incorrect responses.
+The Prelims exam is a qualifying stage; candidates must meet both sectional and overall cut-offs to advance.

 IBPS PO Mains Exam Pattern 2026